massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Review the installed applications

 Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications you'll use in this lab:
+The taskbar contains the icons for the applications that you'll use in this lab:

 -   Microsoft Edge